Fevers are common but can be unpleasant.

-There may be irregular breathing and the child may urinate and/or defecate.
-There may also be vomiting.
+There may be irregular breathing, and the child might urinate and/or defecate.
+There could also be vomiting.

 2) Complex febrile seizure - the seizure lasts longer, comes back more often, and tends not to affect the whole body, but rather only part of the body.

-This type of seizure is a cause for more concern that simple febrile seizures.
+This type of seizure is a cause for more concern than simple febrile seizures.

-In the majority of cases, a child with a febrile seizure does not need treatment.
+In the majority of cases, a child with a seizure should be seen by a healthcare provider.
 Temperature may be controlled with acetaminophen (paracetamol) or sponging.
-If necessary an anticonvulsant, such as sodium valproate or clonazepam may be prescribed.
+If necessary, an anticonvulsant, such as sodium valproate or clonazepam may be prescribed.